 Diminished tension in the eye-closing muscle leads to a limp, outward hanging lid (ectropium).
 This leads to weeping eyes because the tear fluids can no longer drain.

-Conflict Not being allowed to, not being able to, or not wanting to close the eyes.
-(For examples, see above).
+Conflict | Not being allowed to, not being able to, or not wanting to close the eyes.
+(For examples, see above). |

-Phase Conflict-active phase: Muscle degeneration and paralysis > the eyelid falls limp toward the outside.
+Phase | Conflict-active phase: Muscle degeneration and paralysis > the eyelid falls limp toward the outside.
+Possibly incomplete closure (lagophthalmus) of the eye due to paralysis of the orbicularis muscle. |

-Therapy Determine the conflict and conditioning and, if possible, resolve them in real life.
+Therapy | Determine the conflict and conditioning and, if possible, resolve them in real life.
 Guiding principles: see above.
 Hildegard of Bingen: Lay fresh-from-the-morning-dew rose petals on the closed eye.
 Compresses or eye-baths of tea made from horsetail, eyebright, comfrey, or chicory.
-CM – OP, if the conflict resolution fails and gentle measures do not help.
+CM – OP, if the conflict resolution fails and gentle measures do not help. |

 Drooping eyelids (Ptosis)